ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 - [L1 Upgrades Design Doc](../protocol/l1-upgrades.md)
 - [OPCM spec](https://github.com/ethereum-optimism/specs/blob/opcm/upgrades/specs/experimental/op-contracts-manager.md)

-### FM1: Contract Initializers
+### FM1: Failing to reset initialized state

 #### **Description:**

-During the first step of the upgrade, the contracts will not yet have a shared storage location for the `initialized` value.
-Therefore each contract will require custom storage manipulation to properly reset the `initialized` value, without modifying values which may be packed into the same slot.

-Moreover, contracts could be re-initialized if the initialization state is not properly managed during the two-step upgrade process.
+A common and dangerous failure mode of upgradeable contracts is for the `initialize()` function to be called multiple times, which can occur if the `initialized` state is not properly managed.

 #### **Risk Assessment:**